Lithuanian Braille: Alphabet and digits

 Most of the print letters with accents are derived in Lithuanian braille by adding a dot 6 to the base letter, and those which already have a dot 6 through inversion (cf. Czech Braille, Esperanto Braille). Ū uses the international convention for a second u. Ž is unusual, but perhaps forms a set with s, š, z (cf. Hungarian Braille).

-Several of these conventions are used in Polish Braille.
+Several of these conventions are also used in Polish Braille.